 - How do I find the right nursing home?
 Your elder care attorney will likely have some great suggestions for you, as will your loved one’s doctors, social workers, and other health care professionals.
 Once you’ve compiled a list of recommendations, go visit in person and plan to meet with the director.
 If possible, your family member can be a part of this process, ensuring a better fit and more cooperation later on down the road.

 Due to the Nursing Home Reform Act, there are a number of duties that the facility will be bound to perform.
-Working with a Cary elder care attorney will ensure that you know your rights, as well as the responsibilities of both the family and the nursing home you choose.
+Working with a Cary long-term care planning attorney will ensure that you know your rights, as well as the responsibilities of both the family and the nursing home you choose.